NaturalCycles/js-lib/readme.md

   `jest-junit` reporter.
 Includes fix for "CircleCI out of memory issue"
 - `test-integration`: runs `*.integration.test.ts` with `jest.integration-test.config.js` config.
 - `test-manual`: runs `*.manual.test.ts` with `jest.manual-test.config.js`.
-- `test-leaks`: runs Jest with `--logHeapUsage --detectOpenHandles --detectLeaks` (requires `weak` module to be installed in target project).
+- `test-leaks`: runs Jest with `--logHeapUsage --detectOpenHandles --detectLeaks`.

 For unit tests (`yarn test`) these `setupFilesAfterEnv` will be used (if found) in that order: